 A pointed cat with tabby markings in its points is known as a Lynx Point Siamese when it is the result of a cross between a Siamese cat and a short-haired tabby.

 What is a Lynx Point Siamese cat? conclusion

-Lynx Point Siamese cats are similar to standard Siamese cats but with the addition of wild Lynx pattern on their coats.
+Lynx Point Siamese cats are similar to standard Siamese cats but with tabby points and the addition of wild Lynx patterns on their coats.
 They are usually calmer and a little quieter but just as affectionate and adorable to own.

 Before you buy one, call around your local cat shelters in case they have a rescue cat desperate for a loving home.